 Choosing the correct level will help you get the most out of your plan.
 Below are some guidelines to help:

-- May have a sports or fitness background, but not necessarily in the chosen sport.
+- May have a sports or fitness background, but not necessarily in triathlon.

 - Wants structured training to prepare for a first race.